OfqualGovUK/ofqual-recognition-citizen-api/README.md

 - **`LogzIo:Uri`**
   The endpoint for sending log data to an external logging service such as Logz.io.

+- **`AntiVirus:BaseUri`**
+  The base address of the external anti-virus scanning API (e.g., `https://api.attachmentscanner.com`).

+- **`AntiVirus:AuthToken`**
+  The bearer token used to authenticate with the anti-virus scanning service.

 - **`ConnectionStrings:OfqualODS`**
   Connection string for accessing the Ofqual ODS (Organisational Data Service) database.

+- **`ConnectionStrings:AzureBlobStorage`**
+  The connection string for your Azure Storage account.
+This grants access to Blob containers and their contents.

 > It’s recommended to manage environment-specific values in `appsettings.{Environment}.json` or override them via environment variables, especially in production.